Canon 1300D vs Panasonic LF1

 - More heavily discounted: Has been around for much longer (launched in April 2013).

-If the number of relative strengths (bullet points above) is taken as a guide, the 1300D emerges as the winner of the contest (10 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (9 points each).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 1300D and the Panasonic LF1 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.